-- Determine the origins of the fairy tale.
+2. Determine the origins of the fairy tale behind the movie.
 Where did the fairy tale originate in the world?
 How true to the tale did Disney stay?

-- Determine the setting of the movie (time and place) and whether the architecture is appropriate. (i.e.: Is Mulan set in Han China when the Forbidden City was not yet constructed?)
-Is the clothing congruent with the setting?
-How accurate are the appearance of the characters?
-Are there any geographic misrepresentations? (i.e.: Does Hercules mention visiting Mt.
-Kilimanjaro in Greece?)
+3. Determine the setting of the movie (time and place) and whether the architecture is appropriate.
+For example, is Mulan set in Han China, when the Forbidden City had not yet been constructed?

-As with any new project, there is always some trepidation as to whether the outcome will be as desired.
-There were several what if that flowed through my mind.
-“What if the students really just see this as an excuse to watch a movie and really do not analyze it as I envision?
+As with any new project, I had some trepidation about whether the outcome would be as desired.
+There were several potential flaws that occurred to me.
+“What if the students really just see this as an excuse to watch a movie and really don’t analyze it as I envision?
 What if the students just decide to turn in poster paper?
-What if I have not prepared my students to think about these movies in a global context and really analyze the movies?
+What if I haven’t prepared my students to think about these movies in a global context and really analyze them?
 Have I really thought through any possible hiccups?
 With so little guidance into what the final product should look like, what should I expect?”
 Because my students had worked so hard to prepare for the AP test, I figured I would wing it.
 Trial and error, right?

-I consider every lesson a learning experience no matter how many times it has been implemented.
-This lesson with a select group of students has taught me that the studies supporting project based learning encourages a deeper learning model.
-I have also learned, that despite our best intentions to maintain a structured environment, there is something beneficial about letting students guide their own learning.
+I consider every lesson a learning experience, no matter how many times it has been implemented.
+This lesson with a select group of students has taught me that project-based learning encourages a deeper learning model.
+I have also learned that despite our best intentions to maintain a structured environment, there is something beneficial about letting students guide their own learning.
 We as teachers all know that our students learn more when they are interested in a topic, but letting them drive their own learning takes this to the next level.
-Granted, I consider this assignment a success and plan to implement it again this spring, I am still considering taking this project even further into the redefinition category (for you SAMR fans).
-Perhaps, it is time to engage my students in a digital collaboration platform such as Google Drive or even the Microsoft 365.

 This piece was originally submitted to our community forums by a reader.
 Due to audience interest, we've preserved it.
 The opinions expressed here are the writer's own.